jenil-prajapati/outfit-rec-project/README.md

 Submit a pull request :D

+# Explicit Mention
-This was a group project at my university where I lead to achieve these results, please try it out & let me know!
+This was a group project at my university where I lead to achieve these results, please try it out & let me know, so we can improve it to its maximum depth!